xipjs/xip/readme.md

 # Syntax

-JSX and Hyperscript are two syntax options to represent html inside JavaScript, neither has capability the other doesn't, except that Hyperscript is valid JavaScript, so JSX must be converted to hyperscript before being executed by the browser.
+JSX and Hyperscript are two syntax options that represent html inside JavaScript.
+Hyperscript is valid JavaScript, so JSX must be converted to hyperscript before being executed by the browser.

 ## HTML Comparison